 - Must be regularly updated.

 You will get all these features and many more from well-developed WordPress themes such as Astra and GeneratePress.
-Also, check out our best selection of free Gutenberg WordPress themes and WooCommerce themes if you are a newbie and plan on running an eCommerce store.

 In a nutshell, if you’re looking to explore other several professional themes, then find a good SEO-optimized theme at Envato Market and activate it so as to always enjoy optimal site speed and improve your web core vitals score.